gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 `ra_tls_verify_epid.so` or `ra_tls_verify_dcap.so` is not preloaded, the client falls back to using normal X.509 PKI flows.

+For ECDSA/DCAP attestation, it is also possible to run the client in an SGX enclave.
+Such example is useful in creating a secure channel between two Graphene SGX process running on different machines.

 If client is run without command-line options, it uses default RA-TLS verification callback that compares `MRENCLAVE`, `MRSIGNER`, `ISV_PROD_ID` and `ISV_SVN` against the corresonding `RA_TLS_*` environment variables.
 To run the client with its own verification callback, execute it with four